 About Mika Rottenberg

+Mika Rottenberg is a New York-based artist whose rigorous practice combines film, architectural installation, and sculpture to explore ideas of labor and the production of value in our contemporary hyper-capitalist world.
 Using traditions of both cinema and sculpture, she seeks out locations around the world where specific systems of production and commerce are in place, such as a pearl factory in China, and a Calexico border town.
-Through the editing process, and with footage from sets built in her studio, Rottenberg connects seemingly disparate places and things to create elaborate and subversive visual narratives.
+Through the editing process, and with footage from sets built in her studio, Rottenberg connects seemingly disparate processes and places to create elaborate and subversive visual narratives that are often situated within a theatrical installation made up of objects from the lush and bizarre parallel worlds in her videos.
 By weaving fact and fiction together, she highlights the inherent beauty and absurdity of our contemporary existence.

 About Mahyad Tousi

 Mahyad Tousi is an Iranian-American multidisciplinary writer, producer, cinematographer, and director working across story formats, genres, and platforms; his projects span primetime television, independent films, virtual reality, and the visual arts.
 He is currently writing and producing 1001, a sci-fi adaptation of The Tales from a Thousand and One Nights.
 Most recently he was the executive producer of the CBS comedy United States of Al, for which he received an MPAC Media Award for ‘reaffirm[ing] the importance of on-screen representation and narrative building.’